disha-surana/basic-programs/README.md

 Try to reverse string s using the split, reverse, and join methods.
 If an exception is thrown, catch it and print the contents of the exception's message on a new line.
 Print s on a new line.
 If no exception was thrown, then this should be the reversed string; if an exception was thrown, this should be the original string.

+15.CPP: Breaking The Record-
+Maria plays college basketball and wants to go pro.
+Each season she maintains a record of her play.
+She tabulates the number of times she breaks her season record for most points and least points in a game.
+Points scored in the first game establish her record for the season, and she begins counting from there.